DOL-003/dol-003-web/app/views/compendium/content/shells/mods/dyeing.md

 ---
 title: Shell dyeing
-subtitle: Dye a shell different colors to give it a different look.
+subtitle: Dye a shell to give it a different hue.
 stub: true
 ---